TitanAllStars/TitanAllStars.github.io/README.md

 Change your in-game name by clicking your profile icon in top left of screen. <br>

 ## Titanite
-* The optimal amount of titanite to mine each day is 150.
-You have two daily quests with targets of 75 and 150, which EACH return you ONE Titan Summoning Sphere.
-Doing beyond 150 a day moves you into harder territory with less sphere power-ups.
-Note, if you have Valkyrie's Favor and get a bonus 150, you should be aiming for 300 total.
+* As the guild's name indicates, our key war strategy is having strong Titans.
+* Strong Titans come from Spheres, which come from dungeon titanite rewards.
+* You have two personal daily quests for mining 75 and 150 titanite, which each give you bonus spheres to power-up your titans.
-* The guild target is 3000 per day, which returns each member THREE Titan Summoning Spheres.
+* The guild target is 3000 per day, which returns EACH member THREE bonus Spheres.
 This is easy to achieve if everyone chips in - even if only 20 of the 30 guild members make the quota.
+It is expected that guild members will do the utmost to reach this target.
 Lets help each other get those bonus spheres.
 * This is a vituous cycle.
 The additional titan levelling from the extra Summoning Spheres allows you to more easily mine titanite.
+* The optimal amount of titanite to mine each day is 150.
+Beyond 150 a day moves you into harder territory with less sphere power-ups over the long term.
+Note this 150 is on top of any free-bonuses from Valkyrie's Favor and the like.
 * Levelling up your titans provides "Sparks" to power-up your heros' Gift Of The Elements.
 * [Optimal titanite strategy](https://imgbb.com/31nVHyj)